DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 > [!info]+ **Following the Shards**
 > Each amber shard longs to return to the sarcophagus from whence it came.
 While within the Amber Temple, or while within 100 feet of the temple, an amber shard glows and gently pulls in the direction of its parent sarcophagus.
 Both effects end when the shard comes within 5 feet of its sarcophagus.
 >
-> If a player possessing a vestige’s amber shard approaches that vestige’s vault, the vestige whispers the password to its vault, as described in <span class="citation">X33.
-Amber Vaults (p.
+> If a player possessing a vestige’s amber shard approaches that vestige’s vault, the vestige whispers the password to its vault, as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X33AmberVaults">X33.
+Amber Vaults</a> (p.
 191)</span>, into the player’s ear.

 > [!info]+ **The Tyrant’s Third Trial**
 > Each night the players spent in or near the Amber Temple, Strahd scries or tracks them as described in [[Arc R - Trials of the Mountain#R3b.
 The Tyrant’s First Trial|Arc R - Trials of the Mountain]].
 If his _scrying_ fails, he also personally visits the Amber Temple to determine whether the players are there.